 Classes contain the data and the method definitions that the program uses.
 Be careful; there is only one Main method per Class.

 Static void Main() – defines the primary method, which is the entry point to all programs in C#.

 The using keyword is used for including the namespace in the program.
 A program can include multiple using statements.

 Comments in C#

-Comments are used for explaining code.
+Comments are for explaining code.
 Compilers ignore the comment entries.
-The multiline comments in C# programs start with /* and terminates with the characters */ as shown below −
+The multiline comments in C# programs start with /* and terminate with the characters */ as shown below −

 The value types directly contain data.
 Some examples are int, char, and float, which stores numbers, alphabets, and floating point numbers, respectively.
 When you declare an int type, the system allocates memory to store the value.

 That’s a wrap about a general introduction of C# programming language.
 Follows us next week as we will continue our learning experience together.